the-events-calendar/gigpress/trunk/readme.txt

 * <a href="https://wordpress.org/plugins/the-events-calendar/">The Events Calendar</a> - a full featured calendar solution for your site.
 * <a href="https://wordpress.org/plugins/event-tickets/">Event Tickets</a> - allow your visitors to RSVP to events on your site.
+* <a href="https://theeventscalendar.com/product/wordpress-event-tickets-plus/">Event Tickets Plus</a> - allows you to sell tickets to your events using WooCommerce, Shopp, WP eCommerce, or Easy Digital Downloads.
 * Read how <a href="https://theeventscalendar.com/gigpress-with-the-events-calendar-and-event-tickets/">GigPress works with The Events Calendar and Event Tickets.</a>
 * Check out the full <a href="https://theeventscalendar.com/products/">list of premium plugins</a> we offer.